top of page

 Bernardo Cubria and Danielle Slavick in YOU WILL SWIM OCEANS

-The Deceleration Lab is made possible by the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature.
+The Deceleration Lab is made possible by the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.

 NYSCA Logo - Black.jpg